John Goodman Reacts To ‘Roseanne’ Cancellation, Says He Would “Rather Say Nothing Than To Cause More Trouble”

 “I wasn’t gonna get an Emmy anyway,” he said.
 “I’ve been up there [11] times already, and if I didn’t get one I’m not gonna get one.”

 He also added that he has stayed away from the tweets, news, and developing controversy surrounding Barr.
-As far as a rumored spin-off his character Dan Conner, don’t hold your breath.
+As far as a rumored spin-off with his character Dan Conner, don’t hold your breath.
 “You’ve heard more than I have,” he tells the ET reporter.

+Earlier tonight, Barr tweeted “I just wish ABC had not thrown two of the greatest actors in the world out with me-Laurie and John.
+I’m so sick over this-they will never have better character actors on their network.”

+Neither Goodman or Laurie Metcalf had commented on her Valerie Jarrett tweets or the show’s cancellation when she posted this.